-About the Layout of the Identity Data Store Folders
+About the Layout of the Data Store Folders

-Once you have unzipped the Identity Data Store distribution file, you will see the following folders and command-line utilities, shown in the table below.
+Once you have unzipped the Data Store distribution file, you will see the following folders and command-line utilities, shown in the table below.

-Table 1: Layout of the Identity Data Store Folders
+Table 1: Layout of the Data Store Folders

-Directories/Files/Tools Description License.txt Licensing agreement for the Identity Data Store.
-README README file that describes the steps to set up and start the Identity Data Store. bak Stores the physical backup files used with the backup command-line tool. bat Stores Windows-based command-line tools for the Identity Data Store. bin Stores UNIX/Linux-based command-line tools for the Identity Data Store. classes Stores any external classes for server extensions. config Stores the configuration files for the backends (admin, config) as well as the directories for messages, schema, tools, and updates. db Stores the Oracle Berkeley Java Edition database files for the Identity Data Store. docs Provides the release notes, Configuration Reference file and a basic Getting Started Guide (HTML). import-tmp Stores temporary imported items. ldif Stores any LDIF files that you may have created or imported. legal-notices Stores any legal notices for dependent software used with the Identity Data Store. lib Stores any scripts, jar, and library files needed for the server and its extensions. locks Stores any lock files in the backends. logs Stores log files for the Identity Data Store. resource Stores the MIB files for SNMP. revert-update The revert-update tool for UNIX/Linux systems. revert-update.bat The revert-update tool for Windows systems. setup The setup tool for UNIX/Linux systems. setup.bat The setup tool for Windows systems. uninstall The uninstall tool for UNIX/Linux systems. uninstall.bat The uninstall tool for Windows systems. update The update tool for UNIX/Linux systems. update.bat The update tool for Windows systems.
+Directories/Files/Tools Description License.txt Licensing agreement for the Data Store.
+README README file that describes the steps to set up and start the Data Store. bak Stores the physical backup files used with the backup command-line tool. bat Stores Windows-based command-line tools for the Data Store. bin Stores UNIX/Linux-based command-line tools for the Data Store. classes Stores any external classes for server extensions. collector Used by the server to make monitored statistics available to the Metrics Engine. config Stores the configuration files for the backends (admin, config) as well as the directories for messages, schema, tools, and updates. db Stores the Oracle Berkeley Java Edition database files for the Data Store. docs Provides the release notes, Configuration Reference file and a basic Getting Started Guide (HTML). import-tmp Stores temporary imported items. ldif Stores any LDIF files that you may have created or imported. legal-notices Stores any legal notices for dependent software used with the Data Store. lib Stores any scripts, jar, and library files needed for the server and its extensions. locks Stores any lock files in the backends. logs Stores log files for the Data Store. metrics Stores the metrics that can be gathered for this server and surfaced in the Metrics Engine. resource Stores the MIB files for SNMP and can include Idif files, make-Idif templates, schema files, dsconfig batch files, and other items for configuring or managing the server. revert-update The revert-update tool for UNIX/Linux systems. revert-update.bat The revert-update tool for Windows systems. setup The setup tool for UNIX/Linux systems. setup.bat The setup tool for Windows systems. scim-data-tmp Used to create temporary files containing SCIM request data. uninstall The uninstall tool for UNIX/Linux systems. uninstall.bat The uninstall tool for Windows systems. update The update tool for UNIX/Linux systems. update.bat The update tool for Windows systems.
+Velocity Stores any customized Velocity templates and other artifacts (CSS, Javascript, images), or Velocity applications hosted by the server.